raspberrypilearning/rpf-project-creation-process/en/step_2.md

         - Curriculum list
         - Interest list
         - Site Area list (not in use)
-        - Hardware list - add in lower case  - sense hat etc
+        - Hardware list add in lower case
-        - Software list - add in lower case  - scratch etc
+        - Software list add in lower case